brookly-rob/DreamParserMAX/README.md

 My "Process" (aka Hacking It Together)

-You drop in your text, I hit a button (or two, sometimes three if it's acting up), and DreamParserMax gets to work.
+You drop in your text, I hit a button (or two, sometimes three if it's acting up lol sometimes youre really just nip-tucking your input to get it to pass into the parser thats half the funciton of this app honestly), and DreamParserMax gets to work.
 It's a bit like framing a house – you lay out the main beams, then fill in the studs.
 This tool lays out the main JSON structure for your Echoes.